 Principles of funding

-3.1 Consumer NZ will be funded by membership subscriptions, sales of publications, sales of test goods, interest on investments, and non-commercial grants, donations, contracts and partnerships that are compatible with the aims and objectives of the organisation.
+3.1 Consumer NZ will be funded by membership subscriptions, sales of publications and other products or services, interest on investments, and non-commercial grants, donations, contracts and partnerships that are compatible with the aims and objectives of the organisation.

 3.2 Consumer NZ will not accept payment from commercial interests except by way of membership, subscriptions, sales of publications and other products or services or interest on investments.
 Commercial donations may be made to the Consumer Foundation.
 Its Trustees will refer to its governing rules before acceptance.

-3.3 Consumer NZ will not accept free gifts other than minor business courtesies.
+3.3 Consumer NZ will not accept gifts other than minor business courtesies.

 3.4 Consumer NZ will not accept external advertising in any of the Consumer NZ publications.